DeepakMohanSingh/movie360/README.md

 - Open your browser and navigate to http://localhost:4200/
 - Type a movie name in the search bar and press Enter.
 - Click on a movie result to view its details.

-### Live

-[Here's](https://deepakmohansingh.github.io/movie360/) a hosted site (I am using free API and hence the results may fail if users have already reached 1000 hits in a month).